cucumber/docs/content/docs/gherkin/reference.md

 # Keywords

 Each line that isn't a blank line has to start with a Gherkin *keyword*, followed by any text you like.
-The only exceptions are the feature and scenario descriptions.
+The only exceptions are the free-form descriptions placed underneath `Example`/`Scenario`, `Background`, `Scenario Outline` and `Rule` lines.

 The primary keywords are: